jgopiuncc/FuelEconomy/README.md

 ### Pre-processing-cleaning the dataset
 I renamed the column for few of the columns which I used to avoid spaces in the column name.
 Apart from that, I used the data as-is.

+## Tools
+For this project, I used Streamlit, pandas for data frame, Altair for visualization.
+I have done this project in Tableau [What is Fuel Economy](https://public.tableau.com/app/profile/jibeesh.gopi/viz/FuelEconomy-VehicleMPG/WhatisFuelEconomy).
+It was little challenging to duplicate what I did in Tableau, but in the end I kept it simple as I am still learning streamlit and altair.
+It was fun learning to implement what I did in the Tableau version.